f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--scan-plugins`

-Scan standard directories for plugins and display their names, results may be incomplete.
+Scan standard directories for plugins and display their names.
+Results may be incomplete.
 See [plugins](13-PLUGINS.md) for more info.

 ### `--screenshot-filename=<png file>` (_string_, default: `{app}/{model}_{n}.png`)